 - Different deadline for submission.
 Peer-reviewed self-study registrations must be received at ASHA CE at least 30 days prior to your planned start date.

 - Additional forms are required.
-Include all of the usual registration forms and attachments as well as two peer review response forms, Peer Reviewer's Credentials Form, Response to Peer Reviewers Comments Form, Product Information Form, and the Pilot Study Report Form (if needed).
+Use the Online Course Registration System to submit all of the usual registration forms and attachments as well as two Peer Reviewer's Credentials and Comments Form [DOC], and the Pilot Study Report Form [DOC] (if needed).

 - Course valid dates are determined by the peer review dates.
 However, for reporting purposes, you still need to provide offering start and end dates.
 You can report monthly or quarterly, but you cannot wait until the end of the year to do all of your reporting.
 Offering dates may not overlap calendar years—for example, end one set of offerings on December 31, 2015, and start your next set of offerings on January 1, 2016.